 - Nursing degree at post-secondary level leading to registration as a general nurse (minimum 3 years in length, containing minimum of 500 hours of clinical practice).

 - Proof of successfully passing the NMC Part 1 Computer Based Test (CBT) – Desirable but not essential to apply.

 - Proof of English language proficiency in line with the Nursing and Midwifery Council’s requirements.*

-- Minimum 1 year of working experience in acute hospital or community setting as a Registered Nurse (academic internships not considered).
+- Minimum 1 year of working experience in working as a Registered Nurse in a Mental Health ward/unit (academic internships not considered).